eclipse-archived/ceylon-ide-intellij/README.md

    [these more detailed instructions](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) if necessary.)

 6. Open the project `ceylon-ide-intellij` in IDEA.
+When the IDE shows a tooltip indicating "Frameworks detected: Ceylon framework is detected in the project", **do not** click on Configure, the project is already correctly configured.
 You might be requested to enter the value of two path variables.
 Go to 'Preferences ... > Appearance & Behavior > Path Variables', and add a variable named `CEYLON_DIST` pointing to `../ceylon/dist/dist`.

 7. In the IDE's 'Preferences ... > Editor > File Types', under 'Recognized File Types', register `*.car` as an extension under the 'Archive' file type.